 Are student residences available to transfer students?

 Yes, transfer students may apply for student residences.

 Financial Aid is based on a student's Cost of Attendance to attend school.
 The Cost of Attendance is comprised of tuition, fees, books, supplies and living expenses.
 Living expenses include an amount for housing, whether Southwestern student residences or apartment/house.
 Living expenses are adjusted for actual housing costs.
 Living expenses are adjusted on an annual basis every February.
 For additional information, visit www.swlaw.edu/studentservices/finaid/tuition.

 There is a partial first-year housing scholarship available to select applicants.
 Please contact the office of Admissions at 213-738-6834 for more information.

 Do I need a co-signer?

-A lease guarantor may be required subject to applicant's credit history (typically parent or family member).
+A lease guarantor may be required subject to applicant's credit history and income (typically parent or family member).

 Is family housing available?